mainlp/semantic_components/README.md

 scores, residuals, ids = sca.fit(documents, embeddings)
 ```

 You can look at the implementation of `GenericTokenizer` for a minimal example of what your custom tokenizer should do (you only need to implement `tokenize` and `__call__`).
-The stopwords are passed as a path to a stopwords where each line is interpreted as a single stopword.
+The stopwords are passed as a path to a stopwords file where each line is interpreted as a single stopword.
 The representer will ignore these words when calculating the token representations.
 Passing either of these arguments will overwrite the respective standard choices inferred by the `language` argument (which currently only supports Chinese and English, though the latter generalizes to other languages where tokens are separated by whitespace).

 ## AI Usage Disclaimer